dmhuehol/SAI-ESM/README.md

 # SAI-ESM for Hueholt et al. 2023 "Assessing Outcomes in Stratospheric Aerosol Injection Scenarios Shortly After Deployment"
 Code for analyzing model output from stratospheric aerosol injection (SAI) experiments in Earth system models, particularly the Community Earth System model (CESM).

+**You are in the `ukesm-arise` branch right now!** This branch is under development to add support for the UKESM-ARISE-SAI-1.5 experiment, and new relevant variables and processes.
+The rest of this README and documentation accompanies the `main` branch.

 The version of this code available in `main` specifically accompanies:
 **Hueholt, D.M.**, E.A.
 Barnes, J.W.
 Hurrell, J.H.
 Richter, & L. Sun.
 "Assessing Outcomes in Stratospheric Aerosol Injection Scenarios Shortly After Deployment" submitted to *Earth's Future*, preprint link to be provided.